polyaxon/polyaxon/site/docs/core/python-library/index.md

 ## Disabling Polyaxon clients without changing the code

-Since using the Polyaxon client and the tracking api requires code change, e.g.
+Since using the Polyaxon client and the tracking API requires code change, e.g.

 ```python
 # Polyaxon experiment